A Quasi-Bayesian Perspective to Online Clustering: A quasi-Bayesian perspective to online clustering

 This quasi-posterior distribution will allow us to sample partitions with respect to the prior $\pi$ defined in \eqref{eq:prior distribution} and bent to fit past observations through the following cumulative loss

-where the latter term is introduced in order to cope with the non-convexity of the loss $\ell$ and is essential to make the \emph{online variance inequality} hold true \citep[as discussed in][Section 4.2]{Aud2009}. $S_t(\bc)$ consists in the cumulative loss of $\bc$ in the first $t$ rounds and a term that controls the variance of the next prediction.
-Note that since $(x_t)_{1:T}$ is deterministic, no likelihood is attached to our approach, hence the terms "quasi-posterior" for $\hat{\rho}_{t+1}$ and "quasi-Bayesian" for our global approach.
+where the latter one is a variance term.
+It is essential to make the \emph{online variance inequality} hold true for general loss $\ell$ with quasi-posterior distribution, \emph{i.e.,} no constraint such as the convexity or boundedness is imposed on $\ell$ \citep[as discussed in][Section 4.2]{Aud2009}. $S_t(\bc)$ consists in the cumulative loss of $\bc$ in the first $t$ rounds and a term that controls the variance of the next prediction.
+Note that since $(x_t)_{1:T}$ is deterministic, no likelihood is attached to our approach, hence the terms "quasi-posterior" for $\hat{\rho}_{t+1}$ and "quasi-Bayesian" for our global method.
 The resulting estimate is a realization of $\hat{\rho}_{t+1}$ with a random number $\cl$ of cells.
 This scheme is described in \autoref{proc:procedure 1}.
 Note that this algorithm is an instantiation of Audibert's online SeqRand algorithm \citep[][Section 4]{Aud2009} to the special case of the loss defined in \eqref{eq:dynamic number of centers}.
 However SeqRand does not account for adaptive rates $\lambda=\lambda_t$, as discussed in the next section.